 - general malaise (not feeling well)

-Your doctor will take a medical history and look into your esophagus to determine the cause of your symptoms.
 Bacteria, fungi, and a range of other viruses can also cause infectious esophagitis.
-Other conditions such as strep throat may mimic the symptoms of herpes esophagitis.
-Throat cultures, mouth swabs, blood tests, and urine tests are all diagnostic tools used to confirm herpes esophagitis.
-These tests can identify the source of the infection.
-If the HSV-1 virus is found, then your doctor will know that you have herpes esophagitis.
+Other conditions such as strep throat or hand, foot, and mouth disease may mimic the symptoms of herpes esophagitis.
+Your doctor can use diagnostic tools to confirm that you have herpes esophagitis.
+These tests include:

-Medication can be used to treat esophagitis caused by the herpes virus.
-Your healthcare provider will likely prescribe one of three anti-viral drugs:
+Medication can help treat esophagitis caused by the herpes virus.
+Over-the-counter pain relievers may help ease the pain.
+Your healthcare provider will also likely prescribe one of three antiviral drugs:

-Over-the-counter (OTC) or prescription-strength pain relievers may also be used to ease the pain of herpes esophagitis.
-Your doctor might prescribe medication on a long-term basis to prevent you from developing recurring infections.
+If your pain is severe, you may need prescription pain medication.
+Your doctor might also prescribe the antiviral medication on a long-term basis to prevent you from developing recurring infections.

-Recovery times vary depending on your individual state of health.
+Recovery times vary depending on your health.
 People with healthy immune systems usually respond quickly to treatment and improve within a few days.
-Those with more complicated medical conditions may be slower to heal due to an impaired immune system.
+People who have certain medical conditions may need more time to heal.

-Residual scarring from the inflammation can cause swallowing difficulties.
+Scarring from the inflammation can sometimes make it difficult to swallow.
 A more serious, life-threatening complication is esophageal perforation, which is a medical emergency.
-Esophageal perforation is only very rarely caused by herpes esophagitis.
-Most people with herpes esophagitis will not have serious long-term health issues.
+Herpes esophagitis rarely causes esophageal perforation, though.
+Most people with herpes esophagitis won’t develop any serious, long-term health issues.